timvisee/timvisee.com/content/blog/2019-07-17_snippet-correctly-capitalize-names-in-php/index.md

 <br />

 > Note: Normalizing using a function like this makes it impossible for some to
 > enter their name as formatted on their ID.
-Knowing the audience I serve,
+Knowing the audience you serve,
-> this is a risk I accept.
-It improves the overall naming situation.
+> this is a risk you can accept.
+It enhances the overall naming situation.

-I'll update this post for any improvements I make on this snippet in the future for interesting edge cases.
+I'll update this post with improvements on this snippet I make in the future for interesting edge cases.

 Feel free to use and share.

-_Thanks Armand Niculescu, for the [snippet][original] this was inspired by!_
+_Special thanks to Armand Niculescu, for the [snippet][original] this was inspired by!_

 [laravel-collections]: https://laravel.com/docs/collections
 [name-falsehoods]: https://www.kalzumeus.com/2010/06/17/falsehoods-programmers-believe-about-names/